Therapy For People Who Carry A Lot

 • Carry responsibility for others, often at your own expense

 You’ve figured out how to manage a lot on your own.
-It’s hard to slow down.
-Hard to know what you actually need.
-And even harder to give yourself permission to take up space when you’re so used to taking care of everyone else.
+But it’s hard to slow down, hard to know what you actually need, and even harder to ask for help without feeling guilty for it.

 Part of you knows something needs to change but you’re not sure how to get there.
-If this sounds familiar, then you’re in the right place.
-You are not alone and you don’t have to keep carrying it this way.
+If this sounds familiar, you’re in the right place and you don’t have to keep carrying it this way.

 With experience in healthcare, trauma and complex life decisions, I specialize in supporting people navigating: